 Now that my chickens are outside and growing faster than ever I have found myself filling their old chicken feeder daily.
 Which is OK if I have the time, but as we all know life rarely gives you the time to do what you want to.

 Most commercially made feeders cost around $30.
-I wanted to see if I could build my own for less than that.
+I wanted to see if I could build my own DIY Chicken Feeder for less than that.

 I went to Wal-Mart and bought a 5 gallon bucket and two lids.